marine-omics/moqc/README.md

 ```

+## File subsampling

+By default `moqc` uses the first 1M reads in each of your input files.
+This should be sufficient to generate accurate taxonomic profiles including taxa at quite low abundance (<0.1%).
+If you want to reduce disk usage and speed things up consider reducing this number (eg `--maxreads 100000`).
+If you want to use more of your data consider increasing it (though this will take longer).

 ## Note about disk usage

 The `moqc` pipeline creates some fairly large temporary files.
 The default behaviour is to keep these around in the `work` directory because their presence can speed up reruns of the pipeline if you use the `-resume` option.
 Once you have finished your run however it is probably a good idea to delete the `work` directory entirely as this will take a lot of disk space and be of little lasting value.